 - Sift the almond flour and powdered sugar into a bowl and mix to combine.

 - Beat the egg whites on high speed until foamy, then add the salt and cream of tartar.
+Mix for another minute then add the sugar and food coloring.
 Then beat for another 4-5 minutes or until stiff peaks form.

 - Fold flour/sugar mixture into the egg white mixture.
 You’ll want to look for a consistency similar to brownie batter.